akshar51/Project-admin-json-server/README.md

-# 🛠️ React Product Management App
+# 🛠️ Form Data Storing using Json-Server

 A simple React product management application using **form inputs**, **CRUD operations**, **Axios for API calls**, and **React Router** for navigation.
 Data is persisted via a local JSON server (`http://localhost:3000/users`).